polterguy/phosphorusfive/README.md

 instance of your class you wish to have notified when the Active Event is raised.

-Although P5 is largely focused on web application development, there is nothing stopping you from using pf.core, pf.exp, pf.lambda, and the rest of the plugins in for instance a WinForms application, or any other type of app you can build using Mono and/or .Net.
+Although P5 is largely focused on web application development, there is nothing stopping you from using p5.core, p5.exp, p5.lambda, and the rest of the plugins in for instance a WinForms application, or any other type of app you can build using Mono and/or .Net.
 Which allows you to use Active Events in for instance desktop applications.